|

 The young develop while being

-directly nourished by the mother before they are born, unlike other
+directly nourished by the mother before they are born,

 livebearers.
 Similar to an umbilical cord in mammals, the goodeid